 - This is the critical investment - don't neglect it

-Step 3 - Evaluate add-ons if budget:
+Step 3 - Evaluate add-ons if the budget allows:

 - Server licenses ($3/server/month) for your mission-critical servers